josephrocca/onnx-pyodide/README.md

 ## Version 2

-In this version I tried building the protobuf lib with emscripten.
-I was originally trying to get onnx to use the separate micropip-installed protobuf.
+In this version I tried building the `protobuf` lib with emscripten.
+I was originally trying to get `onnx` to use the separate micropip-installed `protobuf`.
+Note that the compiled protobuf wasm file in the `v2` directory is called `libprotobuf.so`.

 Demo: https://josephrocca.github.io/onnx-pyodide/demo/v2